Inferno Movie – Travel to the Filming Locations

 It sits right on the Bosphorus Strait which separates Europe from Asia and is considered the largest European city.
 Historically known as Constantinople and Byzantine, it was instrumental in the advancement of Christianity during the Roman and Byzantine times before it was conquered by the Ottomans in 1453.
 Over 12 million people come to Istanbul annually and in 2015 was ranked the 5th most visited city.
 With so much to do, not to mention the historical significance of the city, the vibrant city will keep you busy for days!
 Some of the most visited and historical sites were also in the Inferno movie.

-• Visit the famous Grand Bazaar where you can find everything from spices to Turkish rugs.
-Visiting the world’s largest bazaar that spans 61 streets and 4,000 shops, is truly a memorable site.
+• Visit the famous Grand Bazaar where you can find everything from spices to Turkish runner rugs.
+Visiting the world’s largest bazaar which spans 61 streets and 4,000 shops, is truly a memorable site.

 • The Blue Mosque, which was built in 1609, is said to be the inspiration for Cinderella’s castle at Disney World.